uc-cdis/va-doc/docs/source/index.rst

 covariates, or go back (at the bottom of the page) to step 2 to choose different ones.

-Phenotype- Please see here the phenotype chosen in step 3.
-To adjust please go back (at the bottom of the page) to step 3 to choose a different one.
+Dichotomous Covariates- Please review the created covariates.
+You may remove unwanted covariates, or go back (at the bottom of the page) to step 4 to adjust/add different ones.

+HARE dropdowns- Please choose the ancestry population on which you would like to perform your study.
+The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
+The codes are the HARE (harmonized ancestry and race/ethnicity) codes.

 MAF Cutoff- Minor allele frequency (MAF) is the frequency at which the second most common allele occurs in a given population and can be used